-Jessie Williams, ChaiR, Executive Director
+Jessie Williams, Executive Director

 Mel Greblo, Director, fundraising, communications and community engagement

 Mel Greblo is a speaker and author on purpose-driven leadership and business.
 She is also a trusted advisor around how to develop purpose thinking in your business, creating a thriving purpose culture to future proof and succeed in the purpose economy.